kkz6/devkarti/src/content/blog/my-first-post-on-devkarti.md

 ## More about devkarti.

 There is no intention to add any advertisements to any part of the website.
-This blog was completely created with Laravel and FilamentPHP in just 1 day.
-How?
-I will have detailed content on this in a separate blog.
-I might also open-source the code later if I feel comfortable, so others can also use this.
+This blog is created with Astro, Thanks to [Sat Naing](https://github.com/satnaing) for his Astro Paper theme.
+This theme is available in [Github](https://github.com/satnaing/astro-paper), You can check it out and create your own version too.
 Other than that,
 Welcome to devkarti.

 Happy reading.